taufik-nurrohman/tick/README.md

 > [!TIP]
 >
-> If the `start` value is neither an integer nor less than zero, the first parameter of the `repeatStart` function call
+> If the `start` value is neither an integer nor less than zero, the first argument of the `repeatStart` function call
 > will be used to hold it.
-If the `step` value is neither an integer nor less than zero, the second parameter of the
+If the `step` value is neither an integer nor less than zero, the second argument of the
 > `repeatStart` function call will be used to hold it:
 >
 > ~~~ js